francescomalatesta/laravel-reactions/README.md

 * you can implement reactions for multiple entities, thanks to a polymorphic many to many relationship;
 * you can implement reactions from multiple entities, thanks to some extra magic under the hood;

+#### Disclaimer

+This project is not associated with Facebook in any way.
+I've used the "reactions" just to give an idea of the concept.
+In case of legal issues, let me know using an email.

 ## Install

 Install the package with Composer.